docker/docs/datacenter/ucp/2.2/reference/cli/install.md

   * 4789 (udp) and 7946 (tcp/udp) for overlay networking

-If you have SELinux policies enabled for your Docker install, you will need to use `docker run --rm -it --security-opt label=disable ...` when running this command.
+If you have SELinux policies enabled for your Docker install, you will need to use `docker container run --rm -it --security-opt label=disable ...` when running this command.

 ## Options